sergey-iwanowww/english-companion/README.md

 - engine - implements the logic for managing a set of user phrases and asking him questions.
 The services are implemented as spring-boot applications, interaction between services is carried out through the rabbitmq message broker.

+Spring Data JPA, Flyway, RabbitMQ, PostgreSQL are used.

 ## Building english-companion

 To build, run: